 You can use an external MIDI controller such as a keyboard to input NOTE, TRIG VELOCITY, and TRIG LENGTH data in LIVE RECORDING mode.
 Just play the notes on the external keyboard and they will be recorded by the sequencer.
-On MIDI tracks, you can add up to a four note chord to every trig.
 The first note sets the TRIG VELOCITY value for all notes on the trig.
 The last note that is released sets the TRIG LENGTH for all notes on the trig.

-10.2.4 STEP RECORDING MODE
+10.5 STEP RECORDING MODE

 STEP RECORDING is a quick and straightforward method of placing trigs on the sequencer.
-In this recording mode, you insert notes by pressing the [TRIG] keys or an external MIDI controller.
+In this recording mode, you insert notes by pressing the [TRIG] keys or by using an external MIDI controller.
 The sequencer then captures the note and automatically advances to the next step.
 There are two different modes available, STANDARD mode and JUMP mode.